-Two vaginal swabs are collected to assess vaginal microbiota at visits 2, 4, 5, 6, 8, and 9.
-The swabs are stored at $\leq$ -70°C and shipped to the CTH-LC at the end of the study.
+Vaginal swabs are collected for detection of key microbiota using qPCR at visits 2, 6, and 9.
+The specimens are kept cold on wet ice or refrigerated, until stored at \leq -70°C and shipped to the CTH-LC at the end of the study.